hundredrabbits/thebook/north_pacific_logbook.md

 Devine made a lantern out of a can of Yebisu beer yesterday, he hung it up and placed a candle in it.
 It helped us save power at night, while giving the room a nice ambience.
 If we near our hands to it it gives off a bit of warmth too, it feels good after a cold shift.

-Our next milestone lies ahead, 167 km (90 nm) away.
-We'll hit the 3,704 km (2000 nm) to Vancouver Island.
-It's a lot of ground to cover, but we've already done so much.
+The distance to Vancouver Island is a lot of ground to cover, but we've already done so much.
 If the wind stays we'll meet our goal soon enough, but it is difficult in these waters, where the wind is far from constant.
 We still don't have weather, as the Iridium office is closed on weekends, and that the next working day is a holiday.
 We'd like to know what's going on out there, but we can't read the waves, not like Moitessier.
 Maybe it's time to unbox the sextant, although it won't be easy to take noon sights in fog.

 ##### 0700
 Devines makes penne, using our last bag of fun-shaped pasta with Indian spices and tofu.
 "Experiment!" he says, handing me the bowl.
 I like Devine's experiments, he's got a gift for cooking with limited ingredients.
 He somehow always manages to prepare something delicious, something that feels fresh despite having no fresh ingredients.
 At this point in our trip, when all that's left are potatoes, dried radish and canned vegetables, it's an important skill.
 I'm not as inspired.